-A straight lift is the least expensive, but there are many other options from curved rails, to rails that fold out of the way automatically, that may work in your situation.
-Do not assume you can not put in a stair-lift, because the one you saw at neighbors would not fit your stairs.
+A straight stairway lift is the least expensive option, but there are many other options from curved rails, to rails that fold out of the way automatically, that may work in your situation.
+Do not assume you cannot put in a stair-lift simply because the one you saw at neighbor’s would not fit your stairs.

 What do stairlifts cost?

 You must look at three separate components.
 The price of the lift, the cost to install it properly & safely, and the cost of the manufacturer & dealer fully supporting your purchase over time.
-The least expensive option may appear to be to buy a lift on the Internet and trying to find a handy individual to install it.
-But if it fails this may then turn into the most expensive option.
-A new straight stair-lift with no special options or issues – properly installed – typically range from about $3,000 to over $4,000, with extra options, being above that.
+The least expensive option may appear to be buying a lift on the Internet and finding a handy individual to install it.
+But if this fails it may turn into the most expensive option.
+A new straight stair-lift with no special options or issues – properly installed – typically ranges from about $3,000 to over $4,000, with extra options adding additional cost.
 Curved lifts or double lifts, of course, all cost more.
-Although the cost is significant – the cost per use, or compared to the alternatives – may not be.
+Although the cost is significant – the cost per use – or compared to the alternatives – may not be.